 Built in the late 1930s, the building was an officer’s mess during World War II.
 After the war it became the Ferguson Point Tea Room.
 Years later, after being closed for a while, it reopened as the Teahouse Restaurant in the 1970s.

 Today the Teahouse is owned by the Vancouver-based Sequoia Company of Restaurants which also operates Cardero’s in Coal Harbour, Seasons in the Park at the top of Queen Elizabeth Park, and The Sandbar on Granville Island.

 The Teahouse is known for its seafood and Canadian-inspired dishes.
 Menu items feature local West Coast ingredients as well as Ocean Wise Seafood.
 The restaurant also offers vegetarian, gluten-free and organic options.

-When the restaurant isn’t closed due to global pandemics, it’s open for lunch, dinner and weekend brunch.
-Lunch usually runs from 11:30 am until 4:00 pm Monday through Friday.
-Dinner hours are usually from 4:00 until 10:00 pm.
-On weekends brunch is from around 10:30 am until 3:00 pm.
+When the restaurant isn’t closed due to global pandemics, it’s open for brunch and dinner.
+Brunch usually runs from 11:00 am until 2:30 pm on Saturdays and Sundays.
+Dinner hours are usually from 4:00 pm until 9:00 pm on Thursdays to Sundays.
+The Teahouse is closed on Monday, Tuesday and Wednesday.

 Where is the Teahouse?

 Located at 7501 Stanley Park Drive, the restaurant is close to downtown Vancouver, but accessed in a roundabout way.